Skip to main content

 DB PasswordThe password of the data source.

-Access RegionSelect the region closest to your data source location to effectively reduce network latency.
+Access RegionSelect the region closest to the data source to help reduce network latency.

-Note: Under the organization mode, the database environment can also be applied to permission policy management, for example, the default Prod Admin role only supports access to data sources in the PROD environment and cannot access data sources in other environments.
-For more information, please refer to Manage Roles.
+Note: Under organization mode, the database environment can also be applied to permission policy management.
+For example, the default Prod Admin role can access only data sources in the PROD environment and cannot access data sources in other environments.
+For more information, see Manage Roles.

-EncryptionWhether to use SSL encryption to access the data source (default on).
-If the data source enforces SSL encrypted connections, this switch must be turned on, otherwise the connection will fail.
+EncryptionChoose if NineData uses SSL encryption to access the data source (default: on).
+If the data source requires SSL-encrypted connections, enable this option; otherwise, the connection fails.

-Click the switch on the right to turn on or off encrypted transmission.
+Use the switch to enable or disable encrypted transmission.
 Click the > to the left of Encryption to expand detailed configuration.

-• Require: Always use SSL to connect to the data source, if the server does not support this method or cannot establish an SSL connection for other reasons, the connection will fail.
+• Require: Always use SSL to connect to the data source.
+If the server does not support SSL or the SSL connection cannot be established for another reason, the connection fails.

 • SSL Cipher: Specify the SSL-Cipher encryption algorithm.

-• Verify Server Certificate (SSL CA): If the OceanBase server uses a certificate issued by a self-signed CA, you need to upload the root certificate of this CA here.
+• Verify Server Certificate (SSL CA): If the OceanBase server uses a certificate issued by a self-signed CA, upload the root certificate of the CA here.

-• Verify Server Identity (SSL Identify): Check to verify the server's name and IP address, etc., to ensure that the connection is to the real OceanBase server and to prevent man-in-the-middle attacks.
+• Verify Server Identity (SSL Identify): Verify the server name, IP address, and related identity information to make sure that the connection reaches the intended OceanBase server and to help prevent man-in-the-middle attacks.

-• Authenticate Client: If the OceanBase server requires the client to provide a certificate, you need to upload the client's certificate and key here, the OceanBase server will verify the information you uploaded to ensure the security of the connection.
+• Authenticate Client: If the OceanBase server requires a client certificate, upload the client certificate and key here.
+The OceanBase server verifies the uploaded information before accepting the connection.

-2. After all configurations are completed, click the Connection Test next to Create Datasource to test whether the data source can be accessed normally.
-If prompted with Connection Successfully, you can click Create Datasource to complete the addition of the data source.
-Otherwise, please recheck the connection settings until the connection test is successful.
+2. After you configure all parameters, click Connection Test next to Create Datasource to test connectivity.
+When Connection Successfully is displayed, click Create Datasource to create the data source.
+Otherwise, review the connection settings and run the test again.